Ziyal/UploadImageTutorial-DotNetCore/README.md

 + *asp-controller='Home'* is the name of the controller that the function is in.

-+ the *input type="file"* tells us what we're allowing in the form and adding multiple to the end allows us to choose more than one image to upload.
++ *input type="file"* tells us what we're allowing in the form and adding multiple to the end allows us to choose more than one image to upload.

 #### Create UploadPhoto Method

 Back in our contoller we're going to create a method that will save our images to our server and give us it's location to store in a database to reference later.

+    ```c#
     [HttpPost]
     [Route("UploadPhoto")]
     public IActionResult UploadPhoto(IList<IFormFile> Images) {